hoon0303/Google_ML_Bootcamp_2024/03 Gemma Sprint/README.md

 - Hardware Optimization: It is optimized for NVIDIA GPUs and Google Cloud TPUs

 ## Overview [[Kaggle Notebook]](https://www.kaggle.com/code/hoon0303/squid-game-chatbot-enhanced-with-gemma-fine-tuning)
-We use Gemma 2b-it and Hugging Face packages to build a specialized Gemma model for answering questions based on reviews of Squid Game!
+In Kaggle Notebook, We use Gemma 2b-it and Hugging Face packages to build a specialized Gemma model for answering questions based on reviews of Squid Game!

 1. Extracting knowledge from review data